Romina Uhrig: Congresswoman

 In the 2017 legislative election, Uhrig ran for a seat in the Argentine Chamber of Deputies as the 15th candidate in the Unidad Ciudadana list in Buenos Aires Province.
 The list came second with 36.28% of the vote, not nearly enough for Uhrig to make it past the D'Hondt cut.

 Following the 2019 general election, deputy Fernando Espinoza resigned from his seat in order to take office as mayor of La Matanza.
 Uhrig was called in to fill in Espinoza's vacancy for the remainder of his 2017–2021 term.
 She took office as deputy on 10 December 2019.

 She formed part of the parliamentary commissions on Natural Resources and Human Environment Conservation, Population and Human Development, Women and Diversity, Elderly People, and Tax Rules and Prevision Analysis.
 During her time in Congress, she was known for her vocal support for the legalisation of abortion in Argentina, although she abstained from voting when the Voluntary Interruption of Pregnancy Bill was debated by the Chamber of Deputies.
 She also supported the travesti-trans labour quota initiative.

 Her term as deputy expired on 10 December 2021.
 She did not run for re-election.

-Gran Hermano
+Gran Hermano and realities

 In October 2022, she was confirmed as one of the contestants in the 10th season of Gran Hermano, the Argentine version of the Big Brother reality format.

-She is questioned on social networks, newspapers, magazines and on television because she would have continued to receive a salary from the state during her participation in Big Brother, and for having an exponential wealth growth as a politician.